truth table: Binary Operations 1

 False

-AssertionError: True is not falsebecause the function returned True and the assertion expects False
+AssertionError: True is not falsebecause the function returned True and the assertion expects False.

 I add an if statement for the one case that returns True, to the one in the converse_non_implication function in

-truth_table.py29def converse_non_implication(first_input, second_input): 30 if first_input == False: 31 if second_input == True: 32 return True 33 return Falsethe test passes
+truth_table.py29def converse_non_implication(first_input, second_input): 30 if first_input == False: 31 if second_input == True: 32 return True 33 return Falsethe test passes.

 I add bool

-29def converse_non_implication(first_input, second_input): 30 # if first_input == False: 31 if bool(first_input) == False: 32 # if second_input == True: 33 if bool(second_input) == True: 34 return True 35 return Falsethe test is still green
+29def converse_non_implication(first_input, second_input): 30 # if first_input == False: 31 if bool(first_input) == False: 32 # if second_input == True: 33 if bool(second_input) == True: 34 return True 35 return Falsethe test is still green.

 I use Logical Negation (NOT) to write the first if statement in terms of True

-29def converse_non_implication(first_input, second_input): 30 # if first_input == False: 31 # if bool(first_input) == False: 32 if not bool(first_input) == True: 33 # if second_input == True: 34 if bool(second_input) == True: 35 return True 36 return Falsestill green, because
+29def converse_non_implication(first_input, second_input): 30 # if first_input == False: 31 # if bool(first_input) == False: 32 if bool(not first_input) == True: 33 # if second_input == True: 34 if bool(second_input) == True: 35 return True 36 return Falsestill green.

-== True29def converse_non_implication(first_input, second_input): 30 # if first_input == False: 31 # if bool(first_input) == False: 32 # if not bool(first_input) == True: 33 if not bool(first_input): 34 # if second_input == True: 35 # if bool(second_input) == True: 36 if bool(second_input): 37 return True 38 return Falsegreen, because
+== Trueto remove repetition29def converse_non_implication(first_input, second_input): 30 # if first_input == False: 31 # if bool(first_input) == False: 32 # if bool(not first_input) == True: 33 if bool(not first_input): 34 # if second_input == True: 35 # if bool(second_input) == True: 36 if bool(second_input): 37 return True 38 return Falsegreen.

 I remove bool

-29def converse_non_implication(first_input, second_input): 30 # if first_input == False: 31 # if bool(first_input) == False: 32 # if not bool(first_input) == True: 33 # if not bool(first_input): 34 if not first_input: 35 # if second_input == True: 36 # if bool(second_input) == True: 37 # if bool(second_input): 38 if second_input: 39 return True 40 return Falsestill green, because
+29def converse_non_implication(first_input, second_input): 30 # if first_input == False: 31 # if bool(first_input) == False: 32 # if bool(not first_input) == True: 33 # if bool(not first_input): 34 if not first_input: 35 # if second_input == True: 36 # if bool(second_input) == True: 37 # if bool(second_input): 38 if second_input: 39 return True 40 return Falsestill green, because

-if bool(something) == Falseis the same asif not bool(something) == Trueis the same asif not bool(something)is the same asif not somethingif bool(something) == Trueis the same asif bool(something)is the same asif something
+if bool(something) == Falseis the same asif bool(not something) == Trueis the same asif bool(not something)is the same asif not something.if bool(something) == Trueis the same asif bool(something)is the same asif something.

-29def converse_non_implication(first_input, second_input): 30 # if first_input == False: 31 # if bool(first_input) == False: 32 # if not bool(first_input) == True: 33 # if not bool(first_input): 34 # if not first_input: 35 # if second_input == True: 36 # if bool(second_input) == True: 37 # if bool(second_input): 38 # if second_input: 39 if not first_input and second_input: 40 return True 41 return Falsethe test is still green, because I can use AND to put two if statements together when one is indented under the other.
-For example
+29def converse_non_implication(first_input, second_input): 30 # if first_input == False: 31 # if bool(first_input) == False: 32 # if bool(not first_input) == True: 33 # if bool(not first_input): 34 # if not first_input: 35 # if second_input == True: 36 # if bool(second_input) == True: 37 # if bool(second_input): 38 # if second_input: 39 if not first_input and second_input: 40 return True 41 return Falsethe test is still green, because I can put two if statements together when one is indented under the other

 if something: if something_else:can also be written as